Xrayez/godot-editor-icons-previewer/README.md

 button.icon = get_icon('Add', 'EditorIcons')
 ```

+To simplify the process even further, you can also get the above snippet by
+right-clicking on an icon and it will be copied to your clipboard.
+Left-clicking
+just copies the raw icon's name.

 In some cases, a control might not have a theme inherited from Godot's base
 control as it can be overriden.
 For a more sophisticated way on how to get an icon
 from Godot's base control, see